ibm-cloud-docs/BlockStorage/faqs.md

 - Older storage types can't be upgraded.
 For more information, see [expanding {{site.data.keyword.blockstorageshort}} Capacity](/docs/BlockStorage?topic=BlockStorage-expandingcapacity).
 - The permissions that you have in the [{{site.data.keyword.cloud}} console](/login){: external} can be a factor.
 For more information, see the topics within [User roles and permissions](/docs/account?topic=account-userroles).

-## Are iSCSI LUNs thin or thick provisioned?
+## Are iSCSI volumes thin or thick provisioned?
 {: #thin}
 {: faq}